Kama-ganah/JWT-authentication-bypass-via-flawed-signature-verification-in-fintech-webapp/README.md

 # Overview
-During a penetration test of the web application, I evaluated the JWT-based authentication mechanism and discovered a critical flaw in signature verification.
+I evaluated the JWT-based authentication mechanism and discovered a critical flaw in signature verification.
 The server accepts tokens with the alg header set to "none", effectively bypassing signature validation.
 By crafting a JWT with arbitrary claims, I was able to impersonate the administrator and perform privileged actions, including deleting user accounts.
 This demonstrates a severe authentication bypass that allows complete account takeover.

-# Steps Undertaken
+# Methodology

 Step 1: Logged in as a regular user and captured the JWT from session traffic.